Summer schools

 Where does the evidence come from?

-The existing evidence used to inform this page is predominantly from the UK and uses surveys to capture the attitudes/aspirations of students before and after taking part in summer schools (six studies, including four evaluation reports confidentially shared with TASO).
-There have a small number of UK studies that suggest students who take part in these activities have better outcomes, in terms of aspirations/attitudes and HE participation, than those who don’t, by using ‘comparison’ groups of non-participants (three studies).
+The existing evidence used to inform this page is predominantly from the UK and uses surveys to capture the attitudes/aspirations of students before and after taking part in summer schools.
+There have also been a very limited number of UK studies using ‘comparison’ groups of non-participants.

 The key references are given below.